compare

 Choose Medi if billing is your business

 Medi is built for billing companies that run revenue cycle work as their core product.
-The platform fee is $20 per client practice per month, with volume pricing available.
-Adding providers inside a practice never changes the fee.
+The cost starts at $1.00 per claim and steps down to $0.90 and then $0.80 as monthly volume crosses the published tiers; the full schedule is at /pricing.
+There is no monthly fee, no per-practice fee, and no per-provider fee.
 Medi does not include an EHR, scheduling, charting, or patient engagement, because the buyer is the billing company, not the practice.

 Choose Medi if: